webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 Above, `i` is just the first of the 3 iteration numbers.

-Now that we've created the shader we need to create a pipeline
+Now that we've created the shader, we need to create a pipeline.

 ```js
   const pipeline = device.createComputePipeline({